It was a good week to be a Longhorn softball fan.

 Texas Head Coach Mike White picked up verbals from several elite prospects across the country including a pair of Extra Elite 100 pitchers, Sophia Simpson, ranked No. 27 in the 2021 Extra Elite 100, and Ryleigh White, ranked No. 23 in the 2020 Extra Elite 100.

 The outstanding hurlers committed after taking their official visits last weekend (Sept.
 7-8, 2019) to Austin and also on that trip was Katie Cimusz, who looks to be their batterymate in the future.

-Katie was ranked No. 13 in the 2021 Extra Elite 100 and should be the catcher of the future for the Big 12 school which is stockpiling young talent through transfers and signings of incoming high schoolers.
+Katie was ranked in the Top 25 of the 2021 Extra Elite 100 and should be the catcher of the future for the Big 12 school which is stockpiling young talent through transfers and signings of incoming high schoolers.

 Here’s a closer look at Katie’s background and recruiting process which culminated with her committing to Coach White in a way we don’t think we’ve heard before: on the water during a river cruise!

 Hometown/ST: Atascocita, Texas

 High School: Atascocita High